Pachmarhi: A Beautiful Hill Station in Madhya Pradesh

 Duchess Falls: Dukes Falls, one of Pachmarhi's most magnificent cascades, is located in the majestic Satpura Mountain.
 It is also called 'Jalwataran' because it rushes down in three levels with a rhythmic sound.
 Duchess Falls also offers a magnificent 4 km hike through the hills' rocks and stones to the base of the first cascade, where splashes and mists greet you.

 Handi Khoh: Handi Khoh is one of Central India's most stunning ravines, with a 300-foot cliff in the centre of a lush forest.
 The location has a legendary heritage and is thought to be connected to Lord Shiva.
 The canyon, known for its quaint tranquillity and old-world charm, currently serves as a natural habitat for various flower species.
 It is a peaceful spot where you may get a close encounter with nature.
 In addition, this location is well-known for trekking, hiking, photography and horseback riding.

 Jata Shankar is a natural cave and a revered shrine in the middle of a deep valley with massive stones perched above.
 Stalagmites, which are respected as naturally produced lingams, may be found in the cave.
 The cave is a prominent pilgrimage destination and serves as a shrine to Lord Shiva.

-Summer is the best time to visit Pachmarhi, especially between April and June, when you can avoid the dry heat of the plains.
+Summer is the best time to visit Pachmarhi hill station, especially between April and June, when you can avoid the dry heat of the plains.
 Temperatures hover between 22°C and 35°C throughout this time and are apt for getting out and about in nature.